cloudquery/cloudquery/website/pages/docs/deployment/github-actions.md

       - name: Configure AWS credentials # Setup AWS credentials (example)
         uses: aws-actions/configure-aws-credentials@v1
         with:
-          role-to-assume: <role-arn> # based on the role you created in the pre-requisites
+          role-to-assume: <role-arn> # based on the role you created in the prerequisites
           aws-region: <region> # based on the region you created the role in
       - uses: cloudquery/setup-cloudquery@v2
         name: Setup CloudQuery